chalenged/bearded-meme/README.md

 # Bearded-Meme
-This is a twitch bot I made using the [Twitch-Irc][twitchirc] [node][node] module.
+This is a twitch bot.
 The name was suggested by GitHub, and I thought it was pretty dank so I kept it. :sunglasses:

 #### Info
 If you notice something wrong with the code, or just want to add things, feel free to make a pull request.